 Who should not get the vaccine?

-Speak with your health care provider if you or your child have had a life-threatening reaction to a previous dose of any meningococcal vaccine, or any component of the vaccine, or to latex.
+Speak with your health care provider if you or your child have had a life-threatening reaction to a previous dose of any meningococcal vaccine, or any component of the vaccine.

 What is meningococcal infection?

 Meningococcal infection is spread from person to person by coughing, sneezing, or close face-to-face contact.
-It can also be spread through saliva or spit.
+It can also be spread through saliva.
 This can occur through activities such as kissing or sharing of food, drinks, cigarettes, lipsticks, water bottles, mouth guards used for sports, or mouthpieces of musical instruments.

 Mature Minor Consent